Teenager’s First Job: Things They Should Know (But Probably Don’t)

 Parents and guardians play an integral role in helping children navigate life.
 With their first job, teens often get a taste of the real world, discover a sense of purpose, and have a newfound independence.
 This momentous occasion can also bring challenges and confusion.
 Help your teen prepare and avoid surprises by imparting some wisdom on the essential aspects of working.

-Things They Should Know
+Things Your Teen Should Know

 Paychecks & Taxes